yackster3/Sudoku/README.md

 1) def printSolution(puzzle):

-  A function which will print the solution to the puzzle input as an array formated as described above.
+  A function that will print the solution to the puzzle input as an array formatted as described above.
-  The output will be formated using the "printBoard" function
+  The output will be formatted using the "printBoard" function

 2) def checkAnswer(puzzle, yourAnswer, x,y, tell = False):